What is it?

 The image depicts the process of Raman scattering.
 The light emitted from the laser beam is scattered at the sample’s surface.
 The majority of this light is scattered at the same wavelength as the incident light (called Rayleigh scattering), but a small fraction (0.001%) is shifted and scattered at a changed wavelength.
 These shifted waves are referred to as Raman scattering and are due to the light’s interaction with the sample’s molecules.
 A lens collects the light, and a filter separates the Raman scatterings from the incident light.
 These shifted wavelengths then traverse the monochromator and detection system which measures their frequency.
 The specific frequencies of the shifted scattered light reveal the molecular structure of the sample material.

 The aforementioned scattering is due to what is called the “Raman effect” which occurs when light interacts with a molecule’s electron cloud and causes a nuclear displacement.
 The emitted frequency is determined by the rotational and vibrational state of the molecule.
-There are three possible frequency type that such an oscillating dipole can emit.
+There is three possible frequency type that such an oscillating dipole can emit.

 1. The most common scattering is elastic scattering, called Rayleigh scattering.
 This happens when a molecule with no Raman-active modes absorbs a photon, exciting the molecule and then returns back to the original state, thus emitting light with the same frequency as the light source.